Frequently Asked Questions

 Marine debris is any man-made object that somehow enters the coastal or marine environment.
 It may enter directly from a ship, or indirectly when washed out to sea via rivers, streams and storm drains.
 Types of marine debris include plastics, glass, metal, Styrofoam, rubber, and lost fishing gear and vessels.
 Land-based sources of marine debris include littering, dumping, poor waste management practices, storm water discharges, and extreme natural events such as the Japan Tsunami.
-This video by the NOAA Marine Debris Program says it all:

 What is involved in cleaning up marine debris?

 First, you have to get to the beach.
 Along the southern coast, you can generally drive to the area you want to clean and park on or very near the beach.
 Along the northern coast, you typically park at an established trailhead and then hike to the beach.
 Some beaches are very close to the road, though often down a steep hill, while others require backpacking skills and miles of hiking to reach.
 Once you’re on the beach, it’s simple: just collect debris items into the bag we give you and then bring it all back to a designated drop-off location when you’re done.